ist-dresden/composum-meta/README.md

     mvn archetype:generate -DarchetypeGroupId=com.composum.meta.ist.archetype -DarchetypeArtifactId=composum-platform-subproject-archetype

-Caution: there are some properties that have defaults; if you want to change them you have to press 'N'.
-Compare https://issues.apache.org/jira/browse/ARCHETYPE-308

 ### Archetype maintenance

 For updating the archetypes present in the local repository: `mvn archetype:crawl` ; possibly use `mvn archetype:update-local-catalog` .